 Roger Lajoie has written 3 books: "The Goal of My Life" with Paul Henderson, "The Road to Hockeytown" with Jimmy Devellano, and "Greatest.
 Day.
 Ever." on living a great life

 Roger is currently the Vice President of the Belleville Senators of the American Hockey League.
 TSC has worked with Ryerson University, Toronto Blue Jays, Canadian Hockey League & many others.

-Roger Lajoie has been a teacher at the College of Sports Media in Toronto since 2008, teaches at Ryerson University and works as a Life Coach, Mentor and consultant with many individuals & companies
+Roger Lajoie was a teacher at the College of Sports Media in Toronto for 10 years, teaches at Ryerson University and works as a Life Coach, Mentor and consultant with many individuals & companies

 Roger Lajoie is a host on Sportsnet 590 The Fan, the largest all-sports radio station in Canada.
 He has hosted more than 3,400 shows since starting there in 1992.